-), the widow of Frank's old friend, they are helpless under Rocco and his gang.
+The hotel is run by the disabled James Temple (Lionel Barrymore) and his daughter-in-law Nora (Lauren Bacall), the widow of Frank's old war friend.
 James mourns the loss of his son in Italy and wants him to have died a hero.
 A passing sheriff's deputy, checking on the place as a hurricane threatens to blow in, is also taken hostage by Rocco's gang.
 A group of local Seminoles try to find sanctuary but are forced to huddle outside as the storm approaches.

 The hurricane arrives before the gang can do business and depart, and the mobsters are trapped with the hostages as the hurricane hits shore.

 - The Bully: Rocco is this way to everyone, even to his own Mooks and alcoholic girlfriend Gaye.
 The hurricane shows that Rocco can be more of a coward than the people he bullies.

-- Die Hard on an X: One of the earliest film examples.
+- "Die Hard" on an X: One of the earliest film examples.
 However, while the characters are held hostage in an isolated environment for the bulk on the film, Frank doesn't get to sneaking around and knocking off bad guys until they're on the boat towards the end.

 - Film Noir: Key Largo is considered one of the defining noirs.

 - Ironic Echo: Rocco spends most of the movie armed and dangerous, threatening to shoot the hostages on the slightest whim, taunting Frank as a coward for surviving the war.
-When the hurricane starts turning Rocco into a quivering mass, Frank taunts back: "You don't like it, do you Rocco, the storm?
+When the hurricane starts turning Rocco into a quivering mess, Frank taunts back: "You don't like it, do you Rocco, the storm?
 Show it your gun, why don't you?
 If it doesn't stop, shoot it!"